What is ELI-ALPS?

 Three-dimensional arrays of nuclei and electrons define the structure and static/equilibrium characteristics of all matter.
 If the system is excited, the nature and time evolution of the response may be recorded in space and time (4D).
-Electronic and nuclear processes happen on vastly different timescales and the combination of primary and secondary light sources produced at the ELI-ALPS infrastructure will enable the development of 4D imaging and will allow the visualization of the ultrafast electronic motion with attosecond temporal and atomic spatial resolution.
+Electronic and nuclear processes happen on vastly different timescales and the combination of primary and secondary light sources produced at the ELI-ALPS infrastructure enable the development of 4D imaging and allow the visualization of the ultrafast electronic motion with attosecond temporal and atomic spatial resolution.

 Interactions occurring between high intensity laser pulses (TW, PW) and matter evolve on the atomic (femtosecond, attosecond) time scale.
 The investigation of these processes requires a high intensity triggering laser pulse together with a synchronized “probing” attosecond pulse.
-ELI-ALPS is expected to will produce exactly theseis pulse combinations for studies of particle acceleration with lasers and non-linear quantum-electrodynamics .
+ELI-ALPS is expected to produce exactly these pulse combinations for studies of particle acceleration with lasers and non-linear quantum-electrodynamics .

 Biological, Medical and Industrial Applications